Plan-validate-execute pattern

-A structural pattern for handling high-stakes irreversible actions in agentic systems: rather than letting the agent execute autonomously, the action sequence is decomposed into three stages with a deterministic gate between planning and execution.
-Documented as Google Workspace’s canonical implementation by Nicolas Lidzborski at [[unprompted-conference-march-2026|[un]prompted March 2026]].
+A structural pattern for handling high-stakes irreversible actions in agentic systems.
+Instead of letting the agent execute autonomously, the action sequence splits into three stages with a deterministic gate between planning and execution.
+Nicolas Lidzborski presented Google Workspace’s implementation at Unprompted March 2026.

 The three stages